wallarm/product-documentation/docs/latest/about-wallarm/api-leaks.md

 ## Access API Leaks

 By default, the API Leaks module is disabled.
 To get access to the module, please send a request to [Wallarm technical support](mailto:support@wallarm.com).
-Note that for mitigation of the leaked API tokens threat, Wallarm [node(s)](../user-guides/nodes/nodes.md) should be deployed.

-When module is enabled, in Wallarm console, use **API Leaks** section to work with it:

-* Only users with the **Administrator** or **Global administrator** [role](../user-guides/settings/users.md#user-roles) can access this section and manage leaks.
-* Users with the **Analyst** or **Global analyst** role can access this section, but cannot manage leaks.

 ## New API leaks